 \subsubsection{Accounting for Subsampling and Noise}

-The k-space measurements contaminated by simulated motion are further subsampled and contaminated by AWGN.
-We use a Cartesian sampling pattern that fully-samples along $k_x$ and $k_z$ dimensions, and subsamples along the $k_y$ dimension.
-We considered three sampling rates $50\%$, $25\%$, and $12.5\%$, which we refer to as acceleration rates $\times2$, $\times4$ and $\times8$, respectively.
-For each rate, we keep the central 60 out of 192 lines along $k_y$.
-The simulation $\ybm^\phi$ finally includes the addition of AWGN corresponding to an input SNR of 40dB.
+The k-space measurements contaminated by simulated motion were further subsampled and contaminated by AWGN.
+We used a Cartesian sampling pattern that fully-samples along $k_x$ and $k_z$ dimensions, and subsamples along the $k_y$ dimension.
+We considered three sampling rates $50\%$, $25\%$, and $12.5\%$, which we referred to as acceleration rates $\times2$, $\times4$ and $\times8$, respectively.
+For each rate, we kept the central 60 out of 192 lines along $k_y$.The simulation $\ybm^\phi$ finally included the addition of AWGN corresponding to an input SNR of 40dB.